Dexalot/dexalot-docs/docs/contracts/TradePairs.md

 **Dev notes:** \
-This function may run out of gas if a trader is trying to cancel too many orders Call with Maximum ~50 orders at a time for a block size of 30M Will emit OrderStatusChanged "status" = CANCEL_REJECT, "code"= "T-OAEX-01" for orders that are already canceled/filled while continuing to cancel the remaining open orders in the list. \
+This function may run out of gas if a trader is trying to cancel too many orders Call with Maximum ~50 orders at a time for a block size of 30M Will emit OrderStatusChanged `status = CANCEL_REJECT`, `code= T-OAEX-01` for orders that are already canceled/filled while continuing to cancel the remaining open orders in the list. \
-Because the closed orders are already removed from the blockchain, all values in the OrderStatusChanged event except "orderId", "traderaddress", "status" and "code" fields will be empty/default values.
-This includes the indexed field "pair" which you may use as filters for your event listeners.
-Hence you should process the transaction log rather than relying on your event listeners if you need to capture CANCEL_REJECT messages and filtering your events using the "pair" field.
+Because the closed orders are already removed from the blockchain, all values in the OrderStatusChanged event except `id`, `traderaddress`, `status` and `code` fields will be empty/default values.
+This includes the indexed field `pair` which you may use as filters for your event listeners.
+Hence you should process the transaction log rather than relying on your event listeners if you need to capture CANCEL_REJECT messages and filtering your events using the `pair` field.

 ```solidity:no-line-numbers
 function cancelOrderList(bytes32[] _orderIds) external